-The Governing Body will ensure that: -
+The Governing Body will ensure that:-

-- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.81, 2.95-97) - A named member is identified as the designated governor for Safeguarding. - Governors facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart.
+- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.79, 2.94-96)

-- Where there is a safeguarding concern, they and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
-This includes pupils making use of the 'worry boxes', reporting via daily 'emotional check-in' and staff observations which are quantified by weekly wellbeing tracking. - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school has an effective Child Protection Policy - The school has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required, with CPOMS used for security. - More than one emergency number is held on file for each pupil - The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff. - Our safeguarding policy and our staff Code of Conduct are reviewed at least annually, and staff are given opportunities to contribute to and shape our safeguarding arrangements and policies.
+- A named member is identified as the designated governor for Safeguarding - Governors facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - Where there is a safeguarding concern, they and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
+This includes daily emotional check-ins with children, staff observations of children and weekly wellbeing reviews - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school has an effective Child Protection Policy - The school has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required, with CPOMs used for security. - More than one emergency number is held on file for each pupil. - The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff. - Our safeguarding policy and our staff Code of Conduct are reviewed at least annually and staff are given opportunities to contribute to and shape our safeguarding arrangements and policies.
 Addenda or appendices may be added during periods of crisis to reflect changes of circumstance.
-Where this does not align with a governors' meeting, these will be circulated for approval via email. - We operate safer recruitment and selection practices in accordance with Part Three of KCSiE.
-The trust HR team monitor recruitment and the implementation of the safer recruitment policy. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors and these are in line with KCSiE and Local Authority procedures.
-We will work with the LADO and other relevant agencies to support any investigations. - All staff and volunteers who have regular contact with children and young people and contractors who are in contact with children and young people receive appropriate training and information about the safeguarding processes.
+Where this does not align with a with a 'Governors' meeting these will be circulated for approval vis email. - We operate safer recruitment and selection practices in accordance with Part Three of KCSiE. - We will ensure that new checks are carried on existing staff, as a matter of good practice, as determined by our Governing Body.
+Where staff have given consent, checks will be made using the Update service. - We will carry out an annual self-declaration relating to criminal convictions incurred since previous criminal record check/ Disclosure and Barring Service (DBS) check - It is the expectation of the local authority that DBS for existing staff will be renewed every three years in line with the MCC local agreement - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors and these are in line with KCSiE and Local Authority procedures.
+We will work with the LADO and other relevant agencies to support any investigations.

+- All staff and volunteers who have regular contact with children and young people and contractors who are in contact with children and young people receive appropriate training and information about the safeguarding processes.
 The DSL team provide induction to all new staff and volunteers, in addition to online training being allocated. - There is appropriate challenge and quality assurance of the safeguarding policies and procedures.
-Through governor, trust and external scrutiny. - Our governors regularly review the effectiveness of online safety arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.
+Through Governor and external scrutiny. - Our governors regularly review the effectiveness of digital safeguarding arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.

-2.2 OUR HEAD of school
+2.2 OUR HEAD of SCHOOL